Athozs/hass-additional-ca/README.md

 * Enable INFO logs level in Home Assistant (see Tips below).
 * Check error logs in Home Assistant Settings > System > Logs.
-* Some integrations need to be set up all over again to take CA trust store (newly containing your private CA) into account.
+* Some integrations need to be set up all over again to take into account CA trust store (newly including your private CA).

 ### 10.2.
 Reset CA trust store of Home Assistant